 Brands and their gender specificity regarding pull-ups

-If you don’t want gender-specific pull ups then you’ll be happy to know that Pampers Easy Up are unisex.
+If you don’t want gender-specific pull-ups then you’ll be happy to know that Pampers Easy Up is unisex.
 This means that they’re designed for both boys and girls to wear.
 What’s more, this means that your toddler has more of a choice of which designs they’d like to wear.

 So if your daughter likes blue she’s able to choose blue pull-ups as opposed to pink ones with princesses on them.
 But remember that there is a difference between diapers and pull-ups so be sure to pick the correct pampers product when you shop for them.